Junpengalaitp/Algorithm-Data-Structure/markdown/math.md

 ### LC 1131.
 Maximum of Absolute Value Expression
 * transfer the original expression to four sub expressions
 * return the result as max of the sub expressions

+### LC 1262.
+Greatest Sum Divisible by Three
+* use two sorted containers to sort the 2 smallest number that has modular 1 and 2 of mod 3
+* calculate the sum and mod it by 3, and get answer by checking modular respectively